Loes River: History

-For the period 1953 to 1979, which included the final years of the Portuguese colonial era in East Timor, the colonial administration's Plans of Development (Planes de Fomento) identified the river as one of the locations targeted for the boosting of agricultural development.
+For the period 1953 to 1979, which included the final years of the Portuguese colonial era in Timor-Leste, the colonial administration's Plans of Development (Planes de Fomento) identified the river as one of the locations targeted for the boosting of agricultural development.
 The III Plan of Development, for the years 1968 to 1973, placed particular importance on that objective.

 In 1979, during the Indonesian occupation of East Timor that had begun in 1975, the Indonesian army took over the Liquiçá area, and certain reconstruction work was commenced there.

 Two years later, Catholic Relief Services (CRS) and the United States Agency for International Development (USAID) established the East Timor Agricultural Development Project (ETDAEP), which was later transferred to Timorese control, under the name ETADEP Foundation.
 In the mid-1980s, some agricultural development work was started in the catchment, and cattle were distributed for use in ploughing muddy paddy fields.
 In about 1985, work began on the construction of an irrigation system.
 Some transmigration also took place, mostly from within the local area.

-At the beginning of this century, East Timor resumed the independence it had declared in 1975, immediately before it was invaded by Indonesia.
-In 2015, the governments of East Timor and Indonesia entered into a Memorandum of Understanding (MOU) on the Forestry Sector, as the first step of a commitment to manage shared natural resources jointly.
+At the beginning of this century, Timor-Leste resumed the independence it had declared in 1975, immediately before it was invaded by Indonesia.
+In 2015, the governments of Timor-Leste and Indonesia entered into a Memorandum of Understanding (MOU) on the Forestry Sector, as the first step of a commitment to manage shared natural resources jointly.
 One of the areas of cooperation for which the MOU provided was the management of cross-border catchments.
 In 2019, the two governments developed the Talau-Loes Management Plan Integrated Flow River Area or RPDAS.
 In 2020, the Global Environment Facility and the two governments initiated the Management of Indonesian and Timor-Leste Transboundary Watersheds (MITLTW) project, with the objective of ensuring "... collaborative management of freshwater ecosystems and protect[ing] water, food and livelihood security ..." in the catchment and another cross-border catchment.

 Catchment

-The river combines with its tributaries to make up the country's largest river system.
+The river combines with its tributaries to make up Timor-Leste's largest river system.
 Its catchment or drainage basin has a total area of approximately 2633 km2, including part of the province of East Nusa Tenggara in Indonesia.

 The East Timorese portion of the catchment is the largest of that country's catchments, but sources vary as to its size.
 Sources published before 2020 state that the East Timorese portion has a total area of 2418 km2 (almost 15% of the whole country), and that about 9% of the catchment lies in Indonesia.
-However, according to the official description of the MITLTW project, published in 2020, about 1886.8 km2 (72%) of the catchment sits within East Timor and approximately 726.48 km2 (28%) of it falls within Indonesia, where it is known as the Talau River catchment.
+However, according to the official description of the MITLTW project, published in 2020, about 1886.8 km2 (72%) of the catchment sits within Timor-Leste and approximately 726.48 km2 (28%) of it falls within Indonesia, where it is known as the Talau River catchment.